seanmailander/kingdomino/README.md

 ## NOW

-1. Add simple computer player for solo play (and debugging)
+1. Calculate only eligible places by neighbors
 2. Add mid-game debug states
-3. Calculate only eligible places by open spaces
+3. Calculate only eligible places by rotation
-4. Restrict player to play on eligible spaces
-5. Calculate only eligible places by neighbors
-6. Calculate only eligible places by board size
+4. Calculate only eligible places by board size

 ## NEXT